-- Early and continuous agency and community involvement - Early identification of potential avoidance, minimization and mitigation opportunities - Access to Geographic Information System (GIS) data in standardized formats - Identification of potential key issues - Maximized use of technology for coordination and project screening
+- " Early and continuous agency and community involvement, - " Early identification of potential avoidance, minimization and mitigation opportunities, - " Access to Geographic Information System (GIS) data in standardized formats, - " Identification of potential key issues, and - " Maximized use of technology for coordination and project screening.

-ETDM Process
+ETDM PROCESS

-ETDM involves an interagency review process designed to incorporate environmental considerations early in the planning process to help support planning decisions in order to provide a better understanding of the environmental concerns in the PD&E phase.
-The ETDM process consists of two screening phases before projects proceed to PD&E, which include the Planning Screen and the Programming Screen, as depicted in Figure 1 - Environmental Screen Tool Process and Data Flow diagram.
-The Planning Screen begins during the development of the Cost Feasible Plan for the Long Range Transportation Plan, while the Programming Screen is initiated when projects move from the 20-year LRTP into FDOT's 5-year Work Program and the MPO's Transportation Improvement Program (TIP).
+ETDM involves an interagency review process designed to incorporate environmental considerations early in the planning process to help support planning decisions and provide a better understanding of the environmental concerns in the PD&E phase.
+The ETDM process consists of two screening phases before projects proceed to PD&E, which include the Planning Screen and the Programming Screen, as depicted in Figure 1.
+The Planning Screen begins during the development of the Cost Feasible Plan for the LRTP, while the Programming Screen is initiated when projects move from the 20-year LRTP into FDOT's 5-year Work Program and the MPO's Transportation Improvement Program (TIP).